Kaizen Foam Inserts: The Best Foam Cutouts For Tools?

 Shadow Foam is based in the UK but ships worldwide, so it didn’t bother me.
 What I liked about them is that they have several different color options (blue, red, black, grey, purple, green, orange, and yellow).
 If you’re going for a specific color scheme in your garage, you can keep that going even in your tool drawers.

 While the colors are fantastic, I’m going for a more subtle look in my garage.
-Also, they didn’t have the same layered foam that FastCap does, so Shadow Foam looked a bit harder to use than Kaizen Foam.
+Also, they didn’t have the same layered foam as FastCap, so Shadow Foam looked harder to use than Kaizen Foam.

 Kaizen Inserts looks to use the same foam that FastCap does.
 Still, I included them on the list because they have some really cool tools like the Kaizen Holester that helps to cut symmetric finger holes in your foam sheets.

-Their combined “Kaizen Cut Kit” seems too expensive for what you get, but the Holester seems like a great idea.
+Their combined “Kaizen Cut Kit” seems too expensive for what you get, but the Holester appears like a great idea.

 The Verdict